AlexanderRichert-NOAA/spack-helpers/README.md

 same package name in the concrete specs.
 Packages can be ignored with the `-i` flag.

+### minimize_dependencies.py (experimental)
+This is an experimental script that attempts to identify binary variant settings that will reduce the overall number of packages installed.
+It can provide output in human readable, YAML (package.yaml), and Spack CLI (`spack config add ...`) formats.
+It runs in an active, concretized environment.
+It will take a long time to run for large environments, as it runs a test concretization for every binary variant in the environment (by default however it runs in parallel).
+It has not been extensively tested, such as for very large environments or environments with multiple versions of a given package.

 ## Links

 The following may be of some use as reference for Spack enthusiasts: